 Triple Net Rent

 The market standard lease in commercial real estate is a triple net lease.
 Triple net basically means that, in addition to base rent and utilities, the tenant is responsible for all other operating costs.
-The ‘triple’ in triple-net refers to property taxes, insurance, and repairs and maintenance.
+The ‘triple’ in triple-net refers to property taxes, insurance, and operating costs.

 In practice, this means you pay two different types of rent.